 The global economy is now reliant on information and communication technologies and the associated generation, transmission, dissemination, computation and storage of digital data.
-All markets have experienced exponential growth in that data, for social, educational and business sectors and, whilst the internet backbone carries the traffic there are a wide variety of data centres at nodes and hubs within both private enterprise and shared/collocation facilities.
+All markets have experienced exponential growth in that data for social, educational and business sectors and, while the Internet backbone carries the traffic, there are a wide variety of data centres at nodes and hubs within both private enterprise and shared/collocation facilities.

-The historical data generation growth rate exceeds the capacity growth rate of the information and communications technology hardware and, with less than half (in 2014) of the world's population having access to an internet connection, that growth in data can only accelerate.
-In addition, with many governments having 'digital agendas' to provide both citizens and businesses with ever-faster broadband access, the very increase in network speed and capacity will, by itself, generate ever more usage (Jevons Paradox).
+The historical data generation growth rate exceeds the capacity growth rate of the information and communications technology hardware and, with less than half of the world's population having access to an Internet connection as of 2014, that growth in data can only accelerate.
+In addition, with many governments having "digital agendas" to provide both citizens and businesses with faster broadband access, the very increase in network speed and capacity will, by itself, generate more usage (Jevon's Paradox).
 Data generation and the consequential increase in data manipulation and storage are directly linked to increasing power consumption.

-With this background it is clear that data centre growth, and power consumption in particular, is an inevitable consequence and that growth will demand increasing power consumption despite the most stringent energy efficiency strategies.
-This makes the need for Key Performance Indicators (KPIs) that cover the effective use of resources (including but not limited to energy) and the reduction of CO_2 emissions essential.
+With this background, it is clear that data centre growth, and power consumption in particular, is an inevitable consequence and that growth will demand increasing power consumption despite the most stringent energy efficiency strategies.
+This makes the need for Key Performance Indicators (KPIs) that cover the effective use of resources (including, but not limited to, energy) and the reduction of $CO_2$ emissions essential.

 In order to determine the overall resource effectiveness or efficiency of a data centre, a holistic suite of metrics is required.
-For the resource effectiveness or efficiency of data centre infrastructure, power usage effectiveness (PUE) was defined as ISO/IEC 30134-2.
-PUE will be utilized to measure and improve energy efficiency of data centre infrastructure, such as cooling systems and power supply systems.
-For data centres which own not only infrastructure but also IT equipment, it is also necessary to measure and improve resource effectiveness or efficiency of IT equipment.
-A data centre, which provides only infrastructure to the customer, can be called a co-location data centre or housing service provider.
+For the resource effectiveness or efficiency of data centre infrastructures, power usage effectiveness (PUE) was defined in ISO/IEC 30134-2.
+PUE will be utilized to measure and improve energy efficiency of data centre infrastructures, such as cooling systems and power supply systems.
+For data centres that own not only infrastructure but also IT equipment, it is also necessary to measure and improve energy effectiveness or efficiency of their IT equipment.
+A data centre, which provides only infrastructure to the customer, is called a co-location data centre or housing service provider.
 For these data centres, PUE is essential.
-However, a data centre which owns and provides a server, storage, and network equipment is called a hosting or cloud service provider.
-These service providers can manage IT equipment and improve resource effectiveness or efficiency of a data centre by improving energy effectiveness or efficiency of IT equipment which they own.
-This document specifies the IT Equipment Energy Efficiency for servers (ITEEsv) in a data centre which specifies a method for measuring the energy effectiveness or efficiency of server equipment in a data centre.
-A data centre which owns servers can use this document to determine the energy effectiveness or efficiency of their current server equipment and to improve energy effectiveness or efficiency by including energy effectiveness or efficiency in their procurement requirements when replacing servers or expanding server capacity.
-IT equipment installed in a data centre consists of servers, storage systems, and network equipment.
-But it is difficult to calculate the summarized value of the energy effectiveness or efficiency among different types of IT equipment since the metrics for measuring their performance are different and simple addition or average is not an appropriate method for summarizing.
-ITEEsy defines the method to obtain average energy effectiveness or efficiency for servers.
+On the other hand, a data centre which owns and provides server, storage and network equipment is called a hosting or cloud service provider.
+These service providers can manage IT equipment and improve the energy effectiveness of a data centre by improving the energy effectiveness of the IT equipment which they own.

+This document specifies the IT Equipment Utilization for servers in a Data Centre (ITEUsv) which specifies a method for measuring the average utilization of server equipment in a data centre.
+A data centre which owns servers can use this document to determine the average utilization of their current server equipment and to improve energy effectiveness by increasing the average utilization of servers.
+IT equipment installed in a data centre consists of servers, storage systems and network equipment.
+But it is difficult to calculate the summarized utilization among different types of IT equipment since the metrics for measuring their performance are different and a simple addition or average is not an appropriate method for summarizing.
+ITEUsv defines the method to obtain the average utilization of servers.